gltchitm/keyboard-cleaner/README.md

 ## AutoKill
 While working on KeyboardCleaner, you should keep the AutoKill script running in the background.
 To do so, run:
 ```
-python3 auto-kill.py [SECONDS]
+./auto-kill.sh <limit>
 ```
-The script will check for the KeyboardCleaner process every 2 seconds and send `SIGKILL` if its running time exceeds the `[SECONDS]` argument.
+The script will check for the KeyboardCleaner process every 2 seconds and send `SIGKILL` if its running time exceeds the `<limit>` argument (seconds).
 This is useful to avoid needing to force restart your device if you make a change that prevents you from deactivating KeyboardCleaner normally.

 ## Note
 This program does not automatically clean your keyboard.
 It only assists in the process of doing so.